• Skip to primary navigation

 • Lemon juice - I like to add a little lemon juice but if you prefer you could use almond extract.

-• Ground Almonds - Will make the filling beautiful and moist.
-You can subsitute for Almond flour if this is easier for you to get in your local shop.
+• Ground Almonds - This will make the filling beautiful and moist.
+You can substitute for Almond flour if this is easier for you to get in your local shop.

 • All Purpose Flour - I used store bought gluten free plain flour from Doves free from range.
 You can use your preferred brand of All purpose flour.